efezinoidisi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 102-if_only is a script that changes the owner of the file hello to betty only if it is owned by the user guillaume

+- 103-Star_Wars is a script that plays the star wars IV episode in the terminal